zyd5csi8/Tableau-10-Desktop-QA/README.md

 # Tableau Desktop 10 Qualified Associate - Exam Outline

 Exam notes with links to questions, and solutions that exemplify what's needed / asked in the Tableau 10 QA Exam.

-Large part of the content from **@igponce**, really appreicate it.
+Large part of the content from **@igponce**, really appreciate it.

-This note mainly follow the structure of Exam Prep Guid.
+This note mainly follow the structure of Exam Prep Guide.
 I also added some contents from course **"Data Visual and Communication"** by **Hettie Tabor**.

 Hopefully enough to pass (75%).
+(And I did, it's not that hard...)

 ***PLEASE REMEBER!!!
 GOOGLE IS ALOWED DURING THE TEST!!!
 SEARCH!***